Skip to main content

 • 15 October - Schools will be notified by email if their expression of interest was successful

-• 2 December – Winners announced
+• 2 December – Winners announced and prizes awarded.

 Why should my school apply?